-The recoverable amount of non-financial assets of the aircraft equipment business is measured at the value in use.
-The value in use is determined by discounting estimated future cash flows, calculated based on respective business plans, using weighted average cost of capital for the discount rate.
-The estimation of the value in use includes significant assumptions such as projected sales, cost reduction measures, the projected growth rate after the business plan period, and weighted average cost of capital used as the discount rate.
-It is assumed that the economy will gradually recover in and after 2023 from the impact of the spread of COVID-19.
+The recoverable amount of non-financial assets of the Gilgen Group's business is measured at the value in use.
+The value in use is determined by discounting estimated future cash flows, calculated based on respective business plans, using the weighted average cost of capital as the discount rate.
+The estimation of the value in use includes significant assumptions such as projected sales and operating profit ratio used in its business plans, growth forecasts beyond the business plan period and the weighted average cost of capital used as the discount rate.